the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 This section provides guidance on what to consider when developing a communications plan for events involving people with lived experience.
 It will not be able to replace an in-depth communications plan, but instead draws attention to what additional considerations may be needed to help make your event inclusive of people with lived experience.
+You can find a checklist for what key pieces of information should be included in your event's core communications at the end of this page.

 For this chapter, "Communications" refers to the information you share with attendees, the timings and schedule on which you communicate it, the channels you will use, and the content and information about the event.